Ferrari introduces the soft-top Spider variant of the Portofino.

 Ferrari Amalfi Spider

-Ferrari has unveiled the open-top Amalfi Spider, featuring a soft top designed to deliver an elegant yet exhilarating driving experience.
+Ferrari has unveiled the Amalfi Spider, an open-top model featuring a soft top designed to deliver an elegant yet exhilarating driving experience.

 Text by YANAKA Tomomi

-The design maintains the proportions and volume of the Amalfi, allowing for an appreciation of its clean, integrated body design even in its open-top form.
+The design maintains the proportions and volume of the "Amalfi," allowing for an open-top experience with a clean, integrated body design.

 Its silhouette is preserved even with the roof down.
 The soft top can be opened or closed in 13.5 seconds, and can be operated at speeds up to 60 km/h.

-The soft top is constructed from a five-layer sandwich acoustic fabric, engineered to effectively dampen road and external noise.
-It reportedly achieves sound insulation comparable to a retractable hardtop.
+The soft top is constructed from a five-layer sandwich acoustic fabric, designed to effectively dampen road and external noise.
+It reportedly offers sound insulation comparable to a retractable hardtop.

 Furthermore, its compact packaging when stowed measures just 220 mm in thickness.
-The luggage space offers 225 liters with the roof closed and 172 liters with it open.
+The luggage compartment offers 225 liters of space with the roof closed and 172 liters with it open.

-Enjoying the interplay of colors is another pleasure of a soft top.
-Four shades of tailored fabric and two technical fabrics are available, with the option to combine them with contrast stitching.
+Enjoying the soft top also means enjoying a variety of color combinations.
+Four colors of tailored fabric and two colors of technical fabric are available, with the option to combine them with contrast stitching.

-The seating configuration retains two rear seats, which can accommodate children or be used for luggage, enhancing practicality.
+The seat layout retains the two rear seats, which can accommodate children or be used for luggage, enhancing practicality.

-The interior, like the exterior, maintains a clean aesthetic.
-Key controls are arranged on a suspension bridge crafted from machined aluminum, with secondary function switches positioned further back.
+The interior maintains a clean aesthetic, mirroring the exterior.
+Key controls are arranged on an aluminum-machined suspension bridge, with secondary function switches located further back.

 The door panels feature a sail motif, integrating the handle and armrest into a sculptural element.
-Personalization options include using the same fabric as the soft top for door panels and seat backs, creating a cohesive design.
+For personalization, the same fabric used for the soft top can be applied to door panels and seat backs, creating a cohesive design.

-The cabin is equipped with three displays: a 15.6-inch digital instrument cluster for driving information, a 10.25-inch central display on the dashboard, and an 8.8-inch passenger display.
-The latter shows parameters like G-force and engine revs, allowing the front passenger to experience the drive as a co-pilot.
+The cabin features three displays: a 15.6-inch digital instrument cluster for driving information, a 10.25-inch central display on the dashboard, and an 8.8-inch passenger display showing parameters like G-force and engine revs, allowing the front passenger to experience the drive as a co-driver.

-In terms of aerodynamics, bypasses above the headlights connect the front end to the engine compartment, releasing excess pressure and aiding in thermal management.
+In terms of aerodynamics, bypasses above the headlights connect the front end to the engine compartment, releasing excess pressure and contributing to thermal management.

-Downforce is enhanced by vortex generators integrated into the front underbody and a diffuser.
-The rear of the vehicle features an active wing that automatically adjusts in three stages based on the car's speed and lateral and longitudinal acceleration.
+Downforce is enhanced by vortex generators and a diffuser integrated into the front underbody.
+The rear of the vehicle is equipped with an active wing that automatically adjusts in three stages based on the car's speed and lateral and longitudinal acceleration.

-When this system is active, it diverts the airflow attempting to enter the cabin from the rear, creating a stable comfort bubble around the occupants and reducing noise.
+When this system is active, airflow attempting to enter the cabin from the rear is diverted, creating a stable comfort bubble around the occupants and reducing noise.

-The powertrain is the latest iteration of the 3.9-liter V8 twin-turbo engine, shared with the Amalfi.
-However, further refinements have been made, with dedicated calibration allowing independent control of the two turbochargers' rotational speeds, enabling them to reach up to 171,000 rpm.
+The powertrain uses the latest 3.9-liter V8 twin-turbo engine, the same as in the "Amalfi."
+However, further improvements have been made, with dedicated calibration allowing independent control of the two turbochargers' rotational speeds, enabling them to reach up to 171,000 rpm.

-Additionally, the engine control unit (ECU), also used in models like the 296 GTB and Purosangue, unlocks the engine's potential, delivering a maximum output of 640 cv.
+Additionally, the engine control unit (ECU) used in models like the "296 GTB" and "Purosangue" unlocks the engine's potential, delivering a maximum output of 640 cv.

-The transmission is an 8-speed dual-clutch, with a top speed of 320 km/h and a 0-100 km/h acceleration time of 3.3 seconds.
+The transmission is an 8-speed dual-clutch, with a top speed of 320 km/h and acceleration from 0-100 km/h in 3.3 seconds.

 Ferrari Amalfi Spider